-"They moved their front guys around a little bit," Zwick said.
-"But I think we picked it up pretty well after a bit."
+They moved their front guys around a little bit," Zwick said.
+"But I think we with the bit, Zwick said.
+But I think we picked it up pretty well after a bit."

-picked it up pretty well after a bit."
 Wide receiver Santonio Holmes added, "They blitzed a little bit more than we thought.
-They didn't blitz that much on film, but they knew the righttime to blitz today.
+They didn't blitz that much on film, but they knew the right time to blitz today.
 That took us out of rhythm a little bit."